 Our Landlord Emergency Assistance Insurance is included as standard with our Landlord Buildings Insurance or Landlord Contents Insurance for Furnished Properties policies (excluding optional Boiler and Heating Cover).

 With our Landlord Emergency Assistance Insurance policy, you and your tenants will have access to a 24 hour helpline that your tenants can call in case of an emergency in your let property.
 This phone number can be used to report an incident that:

 - has made the property unsecure

-- is risking the safely of your tenants.
+- is risking the safety of your tenants

 Emergency Assistance Insurance provides cover for the cost of contractors’ call out and labour charges, parts and materials up to a maximum of £500 (including VAT) for each emergency in connection with: